gruggeri/ntft/README.md

 The best solution to make new quizzes, from now on, is to actually use R list.
 When you create lists, you can use `mc_hammer_list()` In order to ease the process you can add to your RStudio the following snippets:

+> In order to render the snippets here I had to separate them in 2 (e.g snippet qzsingle and the other code, but it should be pasted all together to create the snippets)

 ```
 snippet qzsingle